-The results are obtained by training a neural network with a hierarchical softmax layer, as discussed in Section~\ref{sec:sec:expsetup}.
-During inference, we resample the calibration and test sets 20 times and use a confidence level of 90\%.
-The results are summarized in Table~\ref{tab:results}.
-For each experiment, we report coverage, efficiency, and representation complexity.
+The most important results are summarized in Table~\ref{tab:results}.
+For each experiment, we report (marginal) coverage, efficiency, and representation complexity.
 Coverage is defined as the proportion of samples for which the true class is included in the prediction set.
 Efficiency is defined as the average size of the set-valued prediction.
-The results clearly indicate that naive set-valued predictors fail to deliver prediction sets with exact coverage, thereby highlighting the importance of randomized prediction sets.
+The results clearly indicate that na\"ive set-valued predictors fail to deliver prediction sets with exact coverage, thereby highlighting the importance of randomized prediction sets.
 Moreover, increasing the representation complexity generally improves efficiency, demonstrating its practical value.
 In extreme cases, when representation complexity is unrestricted, such as with LAC, NPS, and APS, optimal performance in terms of efficiency is observed.